Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ```
 Python is already installed on Ubuntu distribution, you won't have to reinstall it.

-As mentioned in the beggining, Panduza is the combination of different blocs, the client, the platform, the MQTT brocker and the configuration of the Raspberry PI PICO.
+As mentioned in the beggining, Panduza is the combination of different blocs, the client, the platform, the MQTT broker and the configuration of the Raspberry PI PICO.
 We will explain each part of the chain.

 # Configuration of the Raspberry PI PICO